Table of Contents

 DevSecOps team must take security a notch further to achieve an enterprise-class Zero Trust environment.

 1. Ensuring all components support APIs for event and data exchange.

 With disparate systems, DevSecOps teams must standardize all communications for extensibility.
 A Zero Trust system should enforce a holistic security policy where nothing will be a silo anymore.
 As stated by the first policy of the core principle, all components of the ecosystem must be able to integrate with one another.

 These integrations will not only help in exchanging data and information but also initiate a response to security events.
 (3rd core principle).
 Every siloed component adds friction, thus diminishing the effectiveness of a Zero Trust system.
 On the other hand, every IT component integrated with the ecosystem adds value.

 2. Automating actions across environments and systems, driven by context and events.

-Automation is crucial in achieving a Zero Trust environment of any scale.
+Automation is crucial for a Zero Trust environment of any scale.
 Zero Trust relies on dynamic access control rules which change depending on identity, device, network, and context.
-Automated enforcement of the changing policies across the ecosystem is necessary.
-Dynamic policies ensure that external and internal entities remain trustworthy by being subjected to repeated assessments of security.
+Whether enforcing new policies across the ecosystem or implementing dynamic policies to ensure that external and internal entities remain trustworthy, automation is necessary for all these scenarios.